 Dai Mahou Touge.
 The main character, Punie Tanaka, is a Villain Protagonist who is sent to Earth from an alternate dimension as a test to check if she is adequate to be the heir to her parents' despotic and dystopian kingdom.
 During the course of the series, rebels and jealous sisters try to eliminate her.
 They all fail horribly, and Punie passes the test with flying colors.

 Suitengu of Speed Grapher succeeds in his ultimate goal.
 He gathers all of the yen in Japan in a skyscraper, and burns it all, plunging Japan into an economic crisis, kills all the members of the Ropongi club, and his main rival goes blind from overuse of his powers.
 Suitengu dies, but he dies the winner.
+(Though at least Saiga manages to fulfill his own purpose: saving Kagura, who can finally have a happier life).

 Even though he gives up on his plan of creating a shaman-only world, Hao becomes the Shaman King at the end.